zchee/golang-wiki/Modules.md

 The status of other tools such as goimports, guru, gorename and similar tools is being tracked in an umbrella issue [#24661]( https://github.com/golang/go/issues/24661).
 Please see that umbrella issue for latest status.

-Some tracking issues for particular tools includes:
+Some tracking issues for particular tools include:
 * **gocode**: tracking issue in [mdempsky/gocode/#46](https://github.com/mdempsky/gocode/issues/46).
 Note that `nsf/gocode` is recommending people migrate off of `nsf/gocode` to `mdempsky/gocode`.
 * **go-tools** (tools by dominikh such as staticcheck, megacheck, gosimple): sample tracking issue [dominikh/go-tools#328](https://github.com/dominikh/go-tools/issues/328).